 You might also choose to leave the computer on but turn off the monitor.
-In fact, the monitor is the component that consumes the most power of any part of the computer unless you have a flat panel LCD monitor which consumes very little power compared to the CRT types.
+In fact, the monitor is the component that consumes the most power of any part of the computer.
+Even flat panel display monitors consume around two-thirds — yes 2/3 — of the total power required for a computer.

 Adding The Lock/Logout Button to KDE Panel

 The Lock/Logout button is used to lock your desktop or to logout of the computer in some of the following sections.
 There are a couple ways to access the Lock/Logout button discussed in some of the following sections.
 One way is to access it from the KDE Panel, and another is to right click on your desktop.

 Locate the KDE Panel at the bottom of the display.
 It probably looks like or similar to the one in Figure 1 but without the Lock/Logout button on the far right end.
 The other is to right click on the desktop which will pop up a menu that also contains these two icons.

 If your KDE Panel does not contain the Lock/Logout buttons, you can add them in one of two ways depending upon whether you have KDE 3.5 or KDE 4.x.